OpaxIV/drm_in_games/tigress/opaque.md

 As we can see, this expression is not satisfiable.
 So any occurence of `((2 /  (x * x + 1)) ==  y * y + 3)` will lead it to never be true.
 This branch can be described as dead weight, since it will never be executed.

-So we can conclude, that the conditon is never satisfied and hence the control flow will directly continue onto the adress 0x491b5d.
+We can conclude, that the conditon is never satisfied and hence the control flow will directly continue onto the adress `0x491b5d`.
 ```
                              LAB_00491b5d                                    XREF[1]:     00491ba4(j)
         00491b5d b8 04 00        MOV        EAX,0x4